DFE-Digital/teaching-vacancies-design-history/app/posts/2021-09-01-equality-diversity.md

 We held a workshop to agree within the team how we might do this and came to the conclusion that it was too soon to develop a way to share diversity data.
 We first need a better understanding of the following:

-* How do schools use diversity data? (breaking this down into types of school, types of hiring staff users within schools)
+* How do schools use diversity data?
 * Who in the department is interested in using the data?
-What would they use it for?
+* If there is an interest, what would the data be used for?
 * Why did we decide to collect the data from jobseekers in the first place?
-What could we use the data for within Teaching Vacancies?
+* What could we use the data for within Teaching Vacancies?